Ballot Status History – Green Party of Hawai’i

 To retain ballot status in Hawai’i in 1992, a political party must satisfy at least one of the following four criteria: receive at least 10% in a statewide race; receive 10% of all votes cast in at least fifty percent of the Congressional districts; receive 10% of all votes cast in at least six state senatorial districts with the lowest votes cast for the office of state senator; or receive 10% of all the votes cast in at least fifty percent of all the representatives districts for the office of state representative.

-1996: The Green Party of Hawai’i retained its statewide ballot status in May 1996
+1996: The Green Party of Hawai’i regained its statewide ballot status in May 1996

 In May 1996, the Green Party of Hawai’i submitted over 7,500 signatures of petition signers, surpassing the 4,888 signature threshold needed to retain its statewide ballot status.